Root: רָפָא (resh, pey, aleph)

 But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon Him, and by His scourging we are healed [ni-r’pa lanu].

-It is the Messiah who brings true healing.
-We are redeemed and forgiven and therefore, healed!
-It is by His painful sacrifice on the cross that we are healed physically, mentally, and spiritually!
+It was the Messiah who brought true healing.
+His actions redeemed us.
+We were forgiven and therefore, healed!
+By His painful sacrifice on the cross we were healed physically, mentally, and spiritually!

 Although His ultimate goal was to be our eternal Salvation, Yeshua also was a healer to individual people, while on earth.
 At one point Yeshua even unintentionally healed a woman: